Meet the Kentucky Derby horses running in the 2024 race

 Florida Derby winner Fierceness was picked by Churchill Downs oddsmaker Mike Battaglia last Saturday as the morning line favorite with 5-2 odds.
 The bay colt was initially set to break from the No. 17 post — a stall that's produced no Derby winners since starting gates were first used in 1930 — before 20-1 shot Encino scratched this week.
 Sierra Leone, slotted in the No. 2 post, is right behind Fierceness with 3-1 odds.

-Epic Ride, the brown colt who finished third in last month's Blue Grass Stakes, filled the No. 20 post at 50-1 odds, next to fellow long shot Society Man, the chestnut gelding who came in second at New York's Wood Memorial.
+Epic Ride, the brown colt who finished third in last month's Blue Grass Stakes, filled the last post at 50-1 odds, next to fellow long shot Society Man, the chestnut gelding who came in second at New York's Wood Memorial.

 2024 Kentucky Derby horses